Trump Tower meeting figure: Russia probe ‘not a witch hunt’

 NEW YORK (AP) — The music publicist who brokered a meeting between the Trump campaign and a Russian lawyer says Robert Mueller’s Russia probe wasn’t a “witch hunt.”

-Rob Goldstone, who requested the lawyer’s meeting with Donald Trump Jr. and other senior campaign officials in June 2016, has been entangled in the special counsel’s nearly two-year probe as well as several congressional investigations.
+Rob Goldstone requested the lawyer’s meeting with Donald Trump Jr. and other senior campaign officials in June 2016 on behalf of a pop star client whose father was a major property developer in Moscow.
+Goldstone has been entangled in the special counsel’s nearly two-year probe as well as several congressional investigations.

 But even after Attorney General William Barr said Sunday that Mueller found no evidence President Donald Trump’s campaign had colluded with the Russian government to sway the 2016 election, Goldstone said it wasn’t a wasted effort.